St. Boniface Catholic Church (Fulda, Indiana)

-St. Boniface Catholic Church is a historic Roman Catholic church at Fulda in Harrison Township, Spencer County, Indiana.
+St. Boniface Catholic Church is a historic Roman Catholic church at Fulda, Indiana.
 Built from 1861 to 1865, it is a one-story, Romanesque Revival style brick church with a semi-circular apse, on a sandstone block foundation, and measures 55 x 139 feet (18 x 42 meters).
 It has a 150 foot tall entrance tower with spire.

 The church was listed on the National Register of Historic Places in 1980.